 Many businesses are already ahead of the curve, on the cusp of embracing artificial intelligence, as they go in search of faster and more cost-effective ways to connect with the right talent at the right time.
 As many as 96% of senior HR professionals believe AI can greatly enhance talent acquisition – just going to show that this technology is now highly regarded as a main component in the future of recruiting.

 But are we ready for such change?
 57% of HR professionals surveyed by Alexander Mann are concerned that technological innovation in their business is too slow.
 And despite the overriding feeling that AI is set to fundamentally change the way businesses source new talent, just one in four HR leaders are currently using these methods.

 “It is certainly promising to see that an astounding number of senior HR leaders understand the benefits of utilising Artificial Intelligence in their HR and talent functions.
 Artificial Intelligence technologies and data analytics tools both hold significant opportunities for candidate sourcing, selection and retention,” explained Laurie Padua, Director of Technology and Operations Consulting at Alexander Mann Solutions.

 “And with figures from LinkedIn’s 2016 Global Recruiting Survey finding that 46% of HR leaders are still struggling to attract candidates in high demand talent pools, it’s clear that organisations which embrace technology will have an edge over their competitors.
 Companies who are quick to adopt these technologies will have far greater access to in-demand talent pools, while those who fail to act are likely to fall behind.”

-How important do you see technology being in the way you win new work?
+How important do you think AI is to the future of recruitment?
 Join the conversation...